Two dead after falling through ice at Lake Poinsett

 HAMLIN COUNTY, S.D.
 (KELO) — Two people are dead after an ATV fell through the ice at Lake Poinsett Saturday night.

-Emergency crews were called to the northern end of Lake Poinsett Saturday evening responding to a call that an ATV and two individuals had broken through the ice shortly after 6:00pm.
+Emergency crews were called to the northern end of Lake Poinsett Saturday evening in response to an ATV and two individuals that had broken through the ice shortly after 6:00 p.m.

 According to the Hamlin Country Sheriff’s Office’s Facebook page, the two individuals were retrieved from the water and taken to Prairie Lakes Hospital in Watertown.
 At the hospital, the 60-year-old man and 8-year-old boy were pronounced dead.

-The Hamlin County Sherriff’s Office is reminding anglers to use caution on the lake as ice thickness can change from several inches to just an inch in a matter of a foots distance.
+The Hamlin County Sherriff’s Office is reminding anglers to use caution on the lake as ice thickness can change from several inches to just an inch in a matter of a short distance.